-Capital cost shall mean any expenditure which, under generally accepted accounting principles for local governments, would be considered a capital expense for a capital improvement
+Capital cost shall mean any expenditure which, under generally accepted accounting principles for local governments, would be considered a capital expense for a capital improvement.

 Capital improvement shall mean, but is not limited to, site planning, land acquisition, site improvements, buildings, motor vehicles, personal equipment and communications facilities, but excludes maintenance and operations.
-Acquisition of a "capital improvement" means a purchase of a capital improvement that expands the capacity of the Orange County Sheriff's Office to provide law enforcement services made necessary by growth.
+Such capital improvements must have an expected use-life of five (5) years or more.
+Acquisition of a "capital improvement" means the a purchase of facilities, equipment or technology a capital improvement that expands the capacity of the Orange County Fire Rescue Department to provide fire and rescue protection and prevention services made necessary by growth.
+When growth creates a condition that renders an existing technological system functionally obsolete, then, impact fees may be utilized as a principal source for the expenses of acquiring a successive system.

-Certificate of occupancy shall mean a certificate issued by the county building department upon completion of a building erected in accordance with approved plans, and after final inspection of a building, stating, at a minimum, the nature of the occupancy permitted, the number of persons for each floor when limited by law, and the allowable load per square foot for each floor in accordance with the Standard-Florida Bbuilding Ccode.
+Certificate of occupancy shall mean a certificate issued by the county building safety division upon completion of a building erected in accordance with approved plans, and after final inspection of a building, stating, at a minimum, the nature of the occupancy permitted, the number of persons for each floor when limited by law, and the allowable load per square foot for each floor in accordance with the Standard Florida Bbuilding Ccode.